flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-34411A-Submodules/Keysight-34411A-Submodules.md

 multimeter.disconnect()
 ```

-In this script, we import the `Keysight_34411A` driver from the `qcodes.instrument_drivers.Keysight` module.
-We then create an instance of the driver by providing a name for the instrument and the address of the multimeter (in this case, a TCP/IP address).
+This script imports the `Keysight_34411A` driver from the `qcodes.instrument_drivers.Keysight` module.
+It then creates an instance of the `Keysight_34411A` driver, specifying a name for the instrument and the address of the device.

-After creating the instance, we can connect to the multimeter using the `connect()` method.
-This establishes the communication with the instrument.
+After creating the instance, you can connect to the multimeter using the `connect()` method.
+Once connected, you can perform measurements or other operations with the multimeter.

-You can then perform measurements or other operations with the multimeter using the methods provided by the driver.
+Finally, you can disconnect from the multimeter using the `disconnect()` method.

-Finally, when you are done, you can disconnect from the multimeter using the `disconnect()` method.
+Note: Make sure you replace `'your_device_address'` with the actual address of your Keysight 34411A Multimeter.

 </TabItem>
 </Tabs>